-After earning his Bachelor degree in History from the University of Maryland in 1978, David eschewed law school (his LSATs weren't that good, anyway) instead getting a job as a radio disc-jockey.
-In 1981, after being on the air travelling "town to town up and down the dial" he happily took a broadcast engineering job at WRKO-AM/WROR-FM in Boston.
-While working full time there he attended Boston University part-time, earning his Master’s Degree in Engineering in 1987.
-That was the same year he married Mauzy, who had been a disc-jockey at WROR.
+After earning his Bachelor degree in History from the University of Maryland in 1978, David took a job as a radio disc-jockey.
+In 1981, after being on the air travelling "town to town up and down the dial" he happily took a broadcast engineering job in Boston.
+While working at WRKO/WROR-FM full time he attended Boston University part-time, earning his Master’s Degree in Engineering in 1987.
+After several years as an engineer at a small high-tech start-up (exhausting but exhilarating) he moved to marketing with gigs at the Big Dig (as a project spokesperson) and Analog Devices (as a marketing manager.)

-In 1987, with grad school in the rearview, he began work on a long-held goal to write a book about Scollay Square, which was published in 1990 by Faber and Faber.
-Writing continued part-time until his "retirement" in 2020.
-David, now writing fulltime, is juggling two projects.
+After grad school David began work on a long-held goal to write a book about Scollay Square, which was published in 1990 by Faber and Faber.
+Writing continued part-time until he left ADI in 2020.
+David now writes fulltime and is currently deep into a couple of projects.
 One is a novel set in pre-war Detroit.
-The other is a real-life Boston mystery about a baby abandoned in Boston on VJ Day, and the decades-long search by his daughter (co-author Tina Drzal) for the mother.
+The other is a real-life Boston mystery about a baby abandoned in Boston on VJ Day and the decades-long search by his daughter (co-author Tina Drzal) for the mother.
 (Spoiler alert: we found her.
 We also found out abandoning her baby was not the most shocking thing about her life.)

 David and Mauzy, (who retired from radio and now narrates audiobooks) have a daughter, Jennifer, who runs a video production company specializing in music videos.

-David's latest is a novel based on the audacious 1962 escape by three inmates from Alcatraz, David's debut novel (website here) is an adventure about a thirteen year-old Sausalito boy who discovers two of the escapees.
+David's latest is a novel based on the audacious 1962 escape by three inmates from Alcatraz.
+INSEPARABLE (website here) tells the story of a thirteen year-old Sausalito boy who discovers two of the escapees near death on a Sausalito beach.
 The adventure begins when he decides to help them to freedom.
 Available on Kindle or in paperback here.

 David is best-known for his two published books on Scollay Square, Boston's erstwhile entertainment district.
 He is often called on by media outlets to talk about the era of urban renewal and the loss of old Boston.